 Street trading during the current health emergency

-All permanent licences have been suspended with their associated street trading charges with effect from 16 March 2020 and this was been communicated to our traders on Friday 20 March 2020.
+All street trading licences have been suspended with their associated street trading charges with effect from Monday 16 March 2020 and this was been communicated to our traders on Friday 20 March 2020.
 This message was reinforced in another email confirming to all traders (permanent and temporary) that if they wished to continue trading they were required to submit an application for a temporary licence to the street trading team and that no trading should take place until it had been authorised.

 Our Markets Team has carried out assessments of our markets and street trading locations to make sure social distancing rules can be put in place and that our markets and street trading sites are safe for traders and customers.